Want to turn your gas grill into a smoker? Well, for that my friends, you need to find the best smoker box for gas grill applications.

-- Cook on and get ready to enjoy the smoke flavor.
+- Cook on and get ready to enjoy athentic wood smoke flavor.

-- It it possible to use the smoke box on top of the cooking grates.
+- It it possible to use the smoke box on top of the cooking grill grates.

 Are Smoker Boxes worth it?

 This is why these smoke boxes are useful.
-By using a smoker box, you can turn your gas grill into an amazing smoker and add amazing smoke flavor to your food.
+By using a smoker box, you can turn your gas grill or even charcoal grills into an amazing smoker and add amazing smoke wood flavors to your food.

 One Last Word.